 During the summer of 2006, Jim produced the CD, Jazz Now, Blues Later, for Fort Worth blues artist James Hinkle.
 That CD was voted into the top five Best Independently Produced CD's of 2007 by the International Blues Foundation and was featured on The House of Blues Radio Hour twice.
 In September 2006, Lost Country® began work on their fifth CD, titled Scattered, released in July 2007.

 In 2008, Jim celebrated 50 years in the music business.
 He continues to produce new recordings such as the current CD by blues ace James Hinkle titled Some Day, released June 2008 and spoken word hipster, Wes Race, titled Cryptic Whalin'!.
 Other production work includes a new CD by Larry Stone titled Dreams Die Hard on Cool Groove CD 109, issued in December 2008 and a new CD by Lost Country® that was issued in April 2009.
 It is their 6th CD titled When We Danced.
 All Lost Country CDs are available at Amazon.com.
 Jim produced the latest CD by the Juke Jumpers.
 It was released late in 2009 and is titled Villa Acuña, 1963 on the Cool Groove label, also available at Amazon.com.
 He produced a new CD for Larry Stone, titled Thistles & Salt, that was released in April 2011 on Cool Groove Records.
-He has recently finished working on his own CD that will feature rock 'n' roll guitar instrumentals that reflect his origin in the styles of the late 1950s and early 1960s with Teddy & the Rough Riders.
-Titled 3 Quarter Dime, look for it on Amazon.com in June 2013.
+He has recently finished work on his own CD of rock 'n' roll guitar instrumentals that reflect his origin in the styles of the late 1950s and early 1960s with Teddy & the Rough Riders.
+Titled 3 Quarter Dime, it is now available on Amazon.com.
 Now he has his sights set on more recordings.
 A new record is in the pre-production phase at this time.
 Jim is collaborating with his old friend Roscoe West.
 Roscoe was formerly with the 1960s’ Fort Worth band The Elite and also a member of the Yellow Payges.
 He later played with Kinky Friedman’s band The Texas Jewboys.